HardlyDifficult/Tutorials/Chapter3.md

 <details><summary>How</summary>

+ - Select the Door:
+   - Add a **BoxCollider2D**:
+     - Check 'Is Trigger'.
- - Add a BoxCollider2D and size it to cover the entrance area.
+     - Size it to cover the entrance area.

 <img src="http://i.imgur.com/Jq4rU93.png" width=300px />

- - Check 'Is Trigger'.
  - Update the 'Spawner' script with the following (or copy/paste TODO link):

 <details><summary>Existing code</summary>